Loan modification company: Loan modification terms

 Additionally, homeowners who are facing foreclosure may be able to remain in possession of their homes if they work with their lenders to modify their mortgage.
 Loan modification can also make homeowners’ monthly loan payments more affordable.

-Loan modification programs and mortgage modification companies
+Loan modification programs

-Loan modification programs are offered by loan modification companies and can be very helpful to homeowners who are struggling with their mortgages.
+Loan modification programs are offered by loan modification companies and can be helpful to homeowners who are struggling with making repayments on their mortgages.
 Many of these programs enable homeowners to pay zero advance fees, reduce monthly mortgage payments and stop foreclosure.
 Loan modification companies can also inform homeowners of federal programs, which may be advantageous.

-There are numerous federal loan modification programs that homeowners can partake in, like the FDIC Loan Modification Program.
+In the United States there are numerous federal loan modification programs that homeowners can partake in, like the FDIC Loan Modification Program.
 However, homeowners must meet government mandated eligibility requirements before they can enroll.
 The program offered by the FDIC has two main goals: